bevyengine/rfcs/rfcs/12-primitive-shapes.md

 /// Stores an angle in radians, and supplies builder functions to prevent errors (from_radians, from_degrees) struct Angle(f32);
 ```
-### Traits
+### Traits (REFERENCE ONLY!)

-These traits are provided as reference to illustrate how these might be used.
-The details of implementation and interface should be determined in a separate RFC, PR, or independent prototypes.
+**These traits are provided as reference to illustrate how these primitive shape types might be used.
+The details of implementation and interface should be determined in a separate RFC, PR, or independent prototypes.**

 ```rust
 trait Meshable{